Showing posts with label #Libertytheater. Show all posts

 Cause of Blaze probed

-four trucks answered the call Sunday at 8:25AM but the fireman said the fire was out of control by the time they arrived.
+Four trucks answered the call on Sunday at 8:25 A.M., but the fireman said the fire was out of control by the time they arrived.
 The fireman is still attempting to determine what caused the blaze, believed to have started in the area of the stag.
 The department fought the blaze for approximately three hours.
 Buildings on both sides of the theater reported some water damage.
-The theater, presently owned by the Martin chain, was opened in March 1948, and the first owners Dan Davis and HL Bobo first announced it would be a supermarket.
-About 30 days before opening they announced it would be a movie theater.
+The theater, now owned by the Martin chain, was opened in March 1948, and its first owners, Dan Davis and HL Bobo, initially announced it would be a supermarket.
+About 30 days before opening, they announced it would be a movie theater.

 Martin officials said today no decision had been made on whether or not to rebuild the structure.
-Local officials were expected to hear today from the home office in Columbus, Ga,.
+Local officials were expected to hear today from the home office in Columbus, Ga.

 The original construction cost of the 564-seat theater was $80,00 and was reportedly sold to the Martin firm in 1961 for $175,000.